-- Targets that identify the devices, and (for all the devices identified within a single target) specify how to connect, whether to adopt, and whether to track application usage all devices intended for adoption must be included in at least one target that has Allow these targets to be adopted selected (and at the same time, must not be included in any overlapping target for which Do not allow these targets to be adopted is selected, as a 'deny' always over-rides an 'allow'). - Tip: In the special case of adoption, targets need not all be used in rules to have effect.
-If a device is covered in at least one target used in an inventory gathering rule (as listed next), its adoption (allow or deny) can be specified in any overlapping target (overlapping because it covers the same device), regardless of whether the overlapping target is actually used in a rule. - Actions that declare what to do to the targeted devices to ensure discovery and adoption, the relevant rule must include at least one of the following combinations when you create or edit an action (the first combination is the easiest): - In the General devices discovery and inventory section (click the title bar to expand the section), one or both of the Discover ... check boxes selected, and Gather hardware and software inventory selected - In the Microsoft Hyper-V discovery and inventory section, both the Discover Microsoft Hyper-V check box and the Gather Microsoft Hyper-V hardware and software inventory check box selected; and Hyper-V is then discovered on the device - In the Microsoft SQL Server discovery and inventory section, both the Discover Microsoft SQL Server check box and the Gather Microsoft SQL Server hardware and software inventory check box selected; and SQL Server is then discovered on the device. - A schedule for implementing the action on the targeted devices.
+Targets that identify sets of devices, and (for all the devices identified within a single target) specify policy about how to connect, whether to collect CAL evidence, whether to track application usage, and whether to adopt - all devices intended for adoption must be included in at least one target that has Allow these targets to be adopted selected (and at the same time, must not be included in any overlapping target for which Do not allow these targets to be adopted is selected, as a 'deny' always over-rides an 'allow').

+Tip: In the case of these policy settings such as adoption, targets need not be used in rules to have effect.
+Policy is determined by the net effect of the policy settings on all the targets that apply to a given device.
+This policy setting is a separate function of targets, independent of their possible use in rules.
+Secondly and separately, targets are also used to identify which devices a rule should act on.
+If a device is covered in at least one target used in a rule with an inventory gathering action (as listed next-this conditions ensures that an inventory beacon touches the target device), its adoption policy (allow or deny) can be specified in any overlapping target (overlapping because it covers the same device), regardless of whether the overlapping target is actually used in a rule.

+- Actions that declare what to do to the targeted devices to ensure adoption, the relevant rule must include at least one of the following inventory settings when you create or edit an action (the action may also include discovery settings, or alternatively you may look in the Discovery of devices area and select Use previously discovered devices): - In the General devices discovery and inventory section (click the title bar to expand the section), Gather hardware and software inventory from all target devices selected - In the Microsoft Hyper-V discovery and inventory section, both the Discover Microsoft Hyper-V check box and the Gather Microsoft Hyper-V hardware and software inventory check box selected; and Hyper-V is then discovered on the device - In the Microsoft SQL Server discovery and inventory section, both the Discover Microsoft SQL Server check box and the Gather Microsoft SQL Server hardware and software inventory check box selected; and SQL Server is then discovered on the device. - A schedule for implementing the action on the targeted devices.